swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 # IANA Considerations {#iana}

-Two alternatives are provided:

-This document has no IANA actions.

-Note: This document defines the "sig_val_claims" claim for inclusion in the SVT JWT.
-This claim will only appear in an SVT according to this document and the fact that a JWT is an SVT is detemined by the relevant document profile.
-For example, the XML profile defines how to identity and extract an SVT from a XML document, the PDF profile does the same for PDF documents, etc. This claim name is therefore regared as a private claim name and is not subject for registration in the IANA "JSON Web Token Claims" registry established by Section 10.1 in {{RFC7519}}.

-Alternatively:

 ## Claim Names Registration {#claim-names-reg}

 This section registers the "sig_val_claims" claim name in the IANA "JSON Web Token Claims" registry established by Section 10.1 in {{RFC7519}}.